Faith tattoo. Tattoos with translation: the best sketches (photo). Tattoo on hand

 Judaism is Orthodox and secular.

-Tribes, Eastern peoples and lost beliefs.
+Tribes, eastern peoples and bygone beliefs.

 One of the most popular trends reflected in polytheistic religions today are images of Slavic and Scandinavian motifs.
-Runes, ornaments, stylized images of gods - all this is regarded as a tattoo amulet and is actively used as independent plots or parts of more complex paintings.
+Runes, ornaments, stylized images of gods - all this is regarded as a tattoo amulet and is actively used as independent subjects or parts of more complex paintings.

-Tattoo lettering with translation
+Tattoo inscriptions with translation

 Tattoos in Latin with translation